ikeadrift/jankyscroll/README.md

 * `"scroll"` (default) - The classic flavor of jank "enjoyed" by web users all around the globe.
 * `"offset"` - I don't actually remember what this one does, and I'm not about to go find out.
 * `"hardcore"` - This option is for _hardcore_ jank junkies only.
-Using state of the art CSS3 technology, this will jank each element of the page separately.
+Be warned, this will jank each element separately.

     jankyscroll(400, 250, "hardcore");